 - Appreciate the contributions made by Indian philosophers in the arenas of ontology, ethics, epistemology and theory of language.

-- Describe and critique the various ways in which the Veda, as a text, has inspired a variety of philosophical approaches.
+- Describe and critique the various ways in which the Vedic texts have inspired a variety of philosophical approaches.

 Method of assessment